ri0t/mqttnotifier/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add test suite
-- [ ] Multi-language Support
+- [ ] Verify platform independence (it should run on all platforms that support paho-mqtt and plyer)
-    - [ ] Chinese
+  - [ ] Maybe write installation/usage instructions for other platforms
+- [ ] Verify python versions (it uses typings, so at least 3.5 is necessary, there are backports for some functionality, though)
-    - [ ] Spanish
+- [ ] NixPkgs packaging

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ri0t/mqttnotifier/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>